top of page

 Omelet with Fries (Chips Mayai)

-Chips or ‘fries’ are EVERYWHERE in Kenya.
-They’re a popular street food and side dish at cafes.
-They are so popular they’ve even found their way into breakfast.
 Cooked with scrambled eggs (mayai in Swahili) and various veggies and spices, this fry omelet is a popular street food that got its origins in Tanzania but is beloved in all Swahili-speaking regions.

 Similar to the Spanish omelet, this recipe for Tanzanian chips mayai is a great breakfast dish to share that brings a street food classic into your home kitchen.
 This easy-to-make omelet is topped with crispy fries and served with kachumbari, a tomato salad.